 Supporting the work of the Grandmothers Advocacy Network (GRAN), the Grassroot Grannies advocate through displays, speaking engagements, media, letter writing campaigns, and participating in organized advocacy events.
 We have signed petitions, spoken to our MPs and marched on Parliament Hill several times urging our federal government to keep their promises.

-On this page of our website, we are now including the GRAN Updates on a bi-monthly basis.
+On this page of our website, we are now including the GRAN Updates on a quarterly basis.